 Bitumen, as a building material:

-- has low elasticity and insufficient mechanical characteristics;
+- low elasticity and inadequate mechanical characteristics;

-- is prone to aging.
+- susceptible to aging.

 Methods for improving bitumen properties

 The properties of any substance, including road bitumen, can be improved in two different ways: by changing the technology of production or upgrading the finished product directly.
 The first approach requires the restructuring of the production line, starting from the preparation of raw materials and finishing with the type of equipment used.
 It is hardly possible to change every part of the production at one time and with minimal financial costs.
 Therefore, the second approach, i.e. bitumen modification, is preferred.